gbdev/DeadCScroll/README.md

 The `SCY`/`SCX` registers have a simple purpose: specify the coordinate of the screen's top-left pixel (or view, if you prefer) somewhere on the 256x256 pixel background map.
 This is really handy for certain kinds of games like platformers or top-down racing games (though there are LOTS of other kinds of games that benefit from this) where the view is the 'camera' and its position is set once per frame.

 When you don't require scrolling, and when your cart boots, `SCY`/`SCX` is typically set to 0,0.
-When a screen is displayed, it appears normally even though you only set the values once (again, typically, in the VBlank handler).
+When a screen is displayed, it appears normally even though you only set the values once.
 This is because as the screen draws, the PPU automatically adds the value in `LY` ($FF44) to the value in `SCY` in order to know what row of pixels to draw.

 ```
 SCY value (set once)